SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#1846]) Added new default menu to set the length of time to register a `Hold Press` for use with `Sticky Shift`, `Performance View`, and the `Keyboard Sidebar Layouts.`
   - Set the default Hold Press time by accessing `SETTINGS > DEFAULTS > HOLD PRESS TIME`

+#### 3.21 Eased Timeline Zoom Level Restrictions

+- ([#1962]) The maximum zoom level has been increased.
+Now, the maximum zoom is the point the point where the entire timeline is represented by a single grid cell.
+- This allows for more flexibility when entering long notes and chord progressions.
+- While changing the zoom level, the horizontal encoder will briefly pause while passing the zoom level which represents the entire sequence.
+This is to prevent frustration from users who are used to the prior limitations.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: